How Do You Replace a Ryobi Miter Saw Fence?

 Tools and Materials You’ll Need

-- Replacement fence: Buy one for your model (e.g., Ryobi part #089041009005 for TS1345L).
+- Replacement fence: buy the exact part for your model — #089041009005 for TS1345L/TS1344L, a different fence assembly for TSS120L/TSS121.
 Check Home Depot or eReplacementParts.

-- Screwdriver: A Phillips #2 works for most Ryobi models.
+- Screwdriver: a Phillips #2 works for most Ryobi models.

-- Safety glasses: Protect your eyes from dust.
+- Safety glasses: protect your eyes from dust.

 Table 1: Tools and Estimated Costs